matbesancon/hugo-site/content/post/2019-05-08-simple-benders.markdown

 tags = ["optimization", "jump", "integer-optimization", "julialang"] title = "A take on Benders decomposition in JuMP" summary = """
+Cracking Benders decomposition, one cut at a time.
 """
 math = true